SGDInstitute/apollo/content/collections/pages/mblgtacc/toolkit.md

             text: 'hotel accommodations'
           -
             type: text
             text: '.
-The Hilton Columbus Downtown is offering a group rate of $169/night for MBLGTACC 2022 attendees.
-We encourage attendees to reserve rooms at this hotel, as it is connected via skywalk to the Greater Columbus Convention Center.'
+The Hyatt Regency Lexington and Hilton Lexington/Downtown are offering a discounted group rate of $169/night for MBLGTACC 2023 attendees.
+We encourage attendees to reserve rooms at these hotels, as they are connected via skywalk to the Central Bank Center.'
       -
         type: paragraph
         attrs: